-Everyday Neuroscience, an academically based community service course, complements the traditional content-based neuroscience curriculum by preparing students to meaningfully deploy their knowledge beyond the traditional campus, building skills in communication, innovation, and critical thinking.
+Everyday Neuroscience, an academically based community service course, complements the traditional content-based neuroscience curriculum by preparing Penn students to meaningfully deploy their knowledge beyond the traditional campus, building skills in communication, innovation, and critical thinking.
 The neuroscience-based lab activities are designed to reinforce fundamental biological concepts for Paul Robeson High School students, such as cell theory, diffusion and osmosis, protein function, organ structure-function relationships, evolution, and genetics.